Afaz-Dev/FinFix/README.md

 python main.py
 ```

-or download and run the FinFix.exe app on the releases (can be found on Github and the releases folder)
+or run the FinFix.exe app on the releases (can be found on Github and the releases folder)

 ### 2. Main Features
 * **Log Transactions**: Add income, expenses, or savings with categories and descriptions.